 Auditor's report guidance for ICAS firms acting as auditors of Scottish charities

-The Guide is only relevant for charitable companies and non-company charities preparing their accounts in accordance with the Charities SORP (FRS 102) and FRS 102: The Financial Reporting Standard Applicable in the UK and Republic of Ireland.
+The Guide is only relevant for charitable companies and non-company charities preparing their financial statements in accordance with the Charities SORP (FRS 102) and FRS 102: The Financial Reporting Standard Applicable in the UK and Republic of Ireland.
 It is not relevant to auditor’s reports on financial statements prepared on a receipts and payments basis.

-Two illustrative auditor’s reports are contained within the Guide, along with accompanying commentary:
+The following five illustrative auditor’s reports are contained within the Guide, along with accompanying commentary: